Tango & Cash: Pre-production

 James agreed that the official reason Konchalovsky was fired was because of the budget, but he also said that going over budget was not Konchalovsky's fault, and that Konchalovsky did not deserve to be fired.
-Konchalovsky, however, had nothing but praise for Sylvester Stallone, and both he and James said that despite Stallone's ego and decision to fire the original cinematographer, and the fact that he had a hand in Konchalovsky's firing, Stallone was the one person who held the project together, and that he was a constant voice of reason on an increasingly chaotic set.
+Konchalovsky, however, had nothing but praise for Sylvester Stallone, and both he and James said that despite Stallone's ego and decision to fire both original cinematographers, and the fact that he had a hand in Konchalovsky's firing, Stallone was the one person who held the project together, and that he was a constant voice of reason on an increasingly chaotic set.

 According to Konchalovsky, by the end of principal photography, Stallone was unofficially working as producer, director and writer, as well as star, and Konchalovsky believes that had it not been for Stallone, Peters would have fired him much sooner than he did.
 Production sources said that Konchalovsky had been given impossible scheduling demands, and was then made the scapegoat when he fell behind.

 The director was replaced with Albert Magnoli, who filmed all the chase and fight scenes in the ending.

 Reportedly, executive producer Peter MacDonald, who was also one of the film's second unit directors, took over directing the movie before Magnoli was brought in.
-(A year earlier, MacDonald had to step in as director on Stallone's previous movie, Rambo III, after the original director was fired by Stallone.)
+(A year earlier, MacDonald had to step in as director on Stallone's previous movie, Rambo III, after original director Russell Mulcahy was fired by Stallone.)

-There was also a legal battle between producers Peter Guber and Jon Peters and Warner Bros. studio.
+There was also a legal battle between producers Peter Guber and Jon Peters and Warner Bros.
 Guber and Peters complained in Los Angeles Superior Court that Warner had replaced them on the project and, over Peters' objections, "advanced the release date of the film by many months".